-Many Texas employers take advantage of confusing overtime laws to deny their workers the overtime pay they rightfully earned.
+Many Texas employers take advantage of the confusing state overtime laws to deny their workers the overtime pay they rightfully earned.
 Employers may even refuse to answer employee questions about overtime pay to keep them in the dark about their shortened paystubs.

 Hourly employees are paid by the amount of time they work, and most Texas workers who get paid an hourly wage are entitled to protections under a federal law known as the Fair Labor Standards Act (FLSA).
 Regulations under the FLSA include guaranteed overtime pay to employees without exemption from its policies for any time worked over 40 hours within a single week.